relationbuilder/ml-classifier-gesture-recognition-feb5/README.md

 classifier.
 Tests are:

    *  ASL Sign language Gesture recognition
-   *  Tests classify diabetes
+   *  Tests classify breast cancer from 10 inputs.
-   *  predict death or survival of Titanic passengers.
+   *  Predict death or survival of Titanic passengers.
+   *  Please send me data sets you would like to add to the test.

 Also includes TensorFlow implementation of classifiers using the same data to compare the run-time performance